Planning for Your Next Phase of Work

 Full Return to the Office

-As organizations continue to adjust their work models to meet the needs of their employees, they’ve begun to ask the same question: “when can we get back to normal?”
-However, many are realizing that their sense of “normal” will likely never return just as it was as organizations face new and emerging challenges related to health, safety, and productivity..
+This time last year, everyone was asking themselves the same question: “when can we get back to normal?”
+But over the past few weeks and months, many businesses are realizing that their sense of “normal” will likely never return just as it was.
+Even as organizations begin to return to the offices they left last year, they’re facing new and unanticipated challenges.
 While employees are eager to return to the office, they’re also nervous about their health and safety.

 A study conducted by Envoy surveyed 1000 full and part-time employees in the US; the results showed that 73% of respondents were worried about returning to the office.
 Companies are taking these concerns seriously, and for good reason: the study also found that over half of people would consider leaving their job if their employer didn’t prioritize their safety.
 Getting the best work from your people now requires additional focus to ensure the health and safety of all those present in the office.